Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Data-Driven Decision Making

 For each empirical distribution $\hat{\Pb}_T$ and data size $T$, the prescription $\hat{x}_T(\hat{\Pb}_T)$ approximates the optimal solution of $\min_{x\in \cX} c(x,\Pb)$.
 We denote by $\hat{\cX}$ the set of prescriptors and their associated predictors. \end{definition}

-Akin to the discussion in the predictor problem we will judge any prescriptor in terms of their out-of-sample performance and accuracy.
-Both quantities will be defined similarly as in the prediction problem but crucially only pertain to one particular decision | that is to say the suggested prescription.
+Akin to the discussion in the predictor problem we will judge any prescriptor in terms of their out-of-sample guarantee and accuracy.
+Both quantities will be defined similarly as in the prediction problem but crucially only pertain to one particular decision|that is to say the suggested prescription.

-\paragraph{Out-of-Sample Guarantee.} In the prescription problem estimating the true expected value in Problem \eqref{eq: stochastic opt} is only a means with which to find an associated decision with good out-of-sample cost.
-We seek therefore to construct a predictor with an out-of-sample cost at least as good as its estimated cost with high probability.
-In other words, the optimal cost of the predictor $\hat{c}^{\star}(\hat{\Pb}_T,T):= \hat{c}(\hat{x}_T(\hat{\Pb}_T),\hat{\Pb}_T,T)$ is an upper bound on the unknown out-of-sample cost of the prescribed decision $c(\hat{x}_T(\hat{\Pb}_T),\Pb)$ with high probability.
+\paragraph{Out-of-Sample Guarantee.} In the prescription problem estimating the true expected value in Problem \eqref{eq: stochastic opt} is only a means with which to find an associated decision with good out-of-sample cost. {We seek therefore to construct a predictor which provides a high probability upper bound estimate of the true out-of-sample cost of its prescribed solution.} More precisely, the estimated optimal cost by the predictor $\hat{c}^{\star}(\hat{\Pb}_T,T):= \hat{c}(\hat{x}_T(\hat{\Pb}_T),\hat{\Pb}_T,T)$ is an upper bound on the unknown out-of-sample cost of the prescribed decision $c(\hat{x}_T(\hat{\Pb}_T),\Pb)$ with high probability.
 Formally, the estimator is desired to have a low \textit{probability of disappointment}